opensourcepledge/opensourcepledge.com/CONTRIBUTING.md

 Remember that a corresponding `logo.webp.license` file must also be added.

-### 4. Role added to `src/memberRoles.json`
+### 4. Add role to `src/memberRoles.json`

 The step which actually causes a member to show up on the website is adding them to `src/memberRoles.json`.
+For an entry's key, use the same member slug you used in the JSON filename.
 Members should have a “Member” role by default, though members can also have custom roles.

 At this point, the member will show up on the website.